Encrypt your sensitive file and folder in macOS easily – quick steps to be encrypted

 openssl enc -aes-256-cbc -e -in /Users/macbook/Desktop/information.rtf -out /Users/macbook/Desktop/encrypted.txt

-It is nearly impossible to break an AES encryption file, so you should remember your password if you don't want to lose your data forever.
+Breaking an AES encryption file is nearly impossible, so remember your password if you don’t want to lose your data forever.
 A supercomputer would take 1 billion years to decrypt the AES 128-bit file.

-Along with your password, to decrypt your files on Mac, you will need to tweak the original code a bit, such as follow:
+Along with your password, to decrypt your files on Mac, you will need to tweak the original code a bit, such as follows:

 - Open> Terminal